CTA-K12/CalendarBundle/README.md

 ### What Can't The Calendar Do In This Version?
 MESD Calendar Bundle currently does not support:
-* Draging and Dropping Events
+* Dragging and Dropping Events
 * Having a universal click function for all days (you can add buttons and clickable elements manually, though)
 * Be bugless
 * Calendar currently only has one out of the box theme